 In every way imaginable, this young woman is the exact opposite of the angry narcissist who currently occupies the White House.
 She is a fighter, and a healer, and a leader.
 She is also supremely attentive to the situation and its demands.
-And so this proponent of the Green New Deal and of “democratic socialism” mentions neither of these important commitments, typically major themes of her public speaking, and is all the more political in her forbearance — because in this situation she is reaching more deeply, and also more broadly.
+And so this proponent of the Green New Deal and of “democratic socialism” mentions neither of this important commitments, typically major themes of her public speaking, and is all the more political in her forbearance — because in this situation she is reaching more deeply, and also more broadly.

 Hewitt invites us to read RFK’s April 4, 1968 speech in Indianapolis.
 I’ve done so.
 It’s a powerful speech, all the more so, like AOC’s speech, for its brevity.
 These words stand out to me now: